FlameInTheDark/dtbot/README.md

 * Translate words
 * Shows news
 * Shows currency
+* Makes polls
 * Plays music from Youtube and Soundcloud
-* Plays music from online radiostations
+* Plays music from online radio stations
-* Makes polls
-* Announcing if twitch stream is started
+* Announcing if Twitch stream is started

 ## How to use